tvayer/SGW/README.md

 * A demo notebook:
 	- [sgw_example.ipynb](sgw_example.ipynb): SGW between random measures and 3D meashes

 * An example of optimization on the Stiefel manifold for computing RISGW.
-This implementation is a CPU implementation using autograd and is not efficient for large scale applications.
+This implementation is a CPU implementation using autograd and is not efficient for large scale applications (in expe_paper folder):

 ```
 python run_rot_scale.py